Set-Valued Control Functions: Empirical Illustration

-We apply the identification framework to a model of health preventive actions.
-We use data from \cite{Thornton:2008tp} who studied the impacts of learning HIV status and receiving voluntary counseling about safe sexual practices on HIV preventive behavior, as measured by condom purchases.
-The study was based on the Malawi Diffusion and Ideational Change Project (MDICP), which provided randomized monetary incentives (vouchers) to individuals.
+The original study was based on the Malawi Diffusion and Ideational Change Project (MDICP), which provided randomized monetary incentives (vouchers) to individuals.
 These incentives encouraged individuals to visit voluntary counseling and testing (VCT) centers to learn about their HIV status and redeem the vouchers.
 During a follow-up survey conducted at the respondents’ homes, they were offered to purchase condoms at a discounted price.
-Our primary goal here is to illustrate how our framework can be used to conduct inference for policy-relevant objects in an empirical example that involves self-selection and a discrete endogenous variable.
-Specifically, we examine the average health preventive response of individuals when they are informed of their HIV status.

-The binary treatment $D_i$ indicates whether an individual $i$ learns their HIV status.
+The treatment indicator $D_i$ equals one if respondent $i$ completed VCT and learned their HIV test result.
 The outcome variable $Y_i$ represents the number of condom purchases.
 We focus on individuals who were sexually active at the time of the survey and purchased either 0, 3, or 6 condoms, which corresponds to 0, 1, or 2 packs of condoms.\footnote{This subsample accounts for 94\% of the sample of sexually active individuals.
-Those outside this sample either purchased condoms at a premium (not by packs) or purchased more than 2 packs, which was rare.} We construct confidence intervals for average and policy-relevant structural functions and examine how assumptions on the selection process affect them.
-The instrumental variables are $Z_{amt}$, the amount of the monetary voucher, and $Z_{dist}$, the distance to the VCT center, the location of which was randomized.
+Those outside this sample either purchased condoms at a premium (not by packs) or purchased more than 2 packs, which was rare.} The instrumental variables are $Z_{amt}$, the amount of the monetary voucher, and $Z_{dist}$, the distance to the VCT center, the location of which was randomized.
 We used the same set of observable controls as in the original study, a dummy variable for the HIV diagnosis ($X_{HIV}=1$ if positive) and additional controls ($\tilde X$): a dummy for male, age, simulated average distance to the VCT center, and a district dummy variable.
+Let $X\equiv(X_{HIV},\tilde X)$.

 Consider a simple ordered choice model of condom purchases:\footnote{We treat $Y$ as an ordered discrete variable, which differs from \cite{Thornton:2008tp} who treated $Y$ as a continuous variable.}